xiaobin118/windows-which-key/README.md

 # Windows Which-Key v1.5.1

-Windows Which-Key 是 Windows 桌面快捷键提示工具：按住修饰键即可查看当前应用可用的快捷键。它不会执行或拦截普通快捷键。
+Windows Which-Key is a Windows desktop shortcut hint tool: hold down the modifier key to view the available shortcuts for the current application.
+It does not execute or block regular shortcuts.

 Read in English: [README.md](./README.md)